shakfu/pktpy/examples/pyext/README.md

 - `self.inlets` - number of inlets (default: 1)
 - `self.outlets` - number of outlets (default: 1)

+After initialization, your Python object has access to:
+- `self._outlets` - list of outlet objects for sending data to Max

 ## Message Handlers

 Define methods to handle Max messages: